Lighting choices save you money. Energy-efficient light bulbs are available in a wide variety of sizes and shapes.

 You have many choices in energy-efficient lighting.
 The most popular light bulbs available are halogen incandescents, compact fluorescent lamps (CFLs), and light-emitting diodes (LEDs).
 Although they can initially cost more than traditional incandescent bulbs, during their lifetime they save you money, because they use less energy.

 Energy-Saving (also called Halogen) Incandescent Lighting

-Energy-saving, or halogen, incandescent light bulbs are about 25% more efficient and can last up to three times longer than traditional incandescent bulbs.
-They are available in a wide range of shapes and colors, and can be used with dimmers.
+Halogen incandescent light bulbs are simply energy-efficient incandescent bulbs and can last up to three times longer than traditional incandescent light bulbs.
+Halogen incandescents come in a wide range of shapes and colors and can be used with dimmers.

 CFL Bulbs.
 ENERGY STAR®-qualified CFLs use about 75% less energy and last up to 10 times longer than traditional incandescents.

 CFL bulbs last about 10 times longer and use about one-fourth the energy of traditional incandescent bulbs.
 A typical CFL can pay for itself in energy savings in less than 9 months and continue to save you money each month.